Avizc/avizc.github.io/_posts/2017-07-08-play-date-at-airlines-part-3.md

 If you’ve ever come across an employee who has had to move elsewhere or change to a groundhandler due to this, more often than not you’ll hear the disdain clearly.
 They’ll likely openly rant about it for a while.
 Then move on to the next passenger behind you.

-Airline loyalty really is that strong.
+Airline and home station loyalty really is that strong.